isomerpages/moe-tampinespri/index.md

           announcement: Dear Parents, please refer to the link below for more details.
           link_text: Click here for more...
           link_url: /for-parents/first-day-of-school-2025-info/
+        - title: December 2024 Memo to Parents
+          date: 31 December 2024
+          announcement: Dear Parents,  Please refer to the link below for the December memo to parents.
+          link_text: Click here for more...
+          link_url: /for-parents/letters-to-parents-2025/
   - infopic:
       title: CLASS OF 2024
       id: infopic